-When Susan and Tadahiro toured FastCap, they discovered many small opportunities improvement...things most visitors would never notice.
-Susan identified some items were not was a bit backward and needed to be improved.
-We immediately shot a new instructional training video to correct our errors.
+When Susan and Tadahiro toured FastCap, they discovered many small opportunities for improvement...things most visitors would never notice.
+Susan identified some items were not even though the GPS'ing allows you to processes were quickly identify tools. clear and well-documented.
+She also noticed our bathroom cleaning process located.